glomex/gcdt-docs/docs/50_yugen.md

 Set the config attribute `cacheClusterSize` to '0.5'|'1.6'|'6.1'|'13.5'|'28.4'|'58.2'|'118'|'237' in your gcdt_<env>.json config file to configure the size for an enabled cache cluster.
 Default setting is '0.5'.

 The config attribute `methodSettings` allows you to define settings related to a setting_key.
 A `setting_key` is defined as <resource_path>/<http_method>.
 So it is important that your setting_key contains the http_method (GET, PUT, OPTIONS, etc.), too.
 You can specify method setting properties as defined in the AWS docs: https://botocore.readthedocs.io/en/latest/reference/services/apigateway.html#APIGateway.Client.update_stage like for example 'cachingEnabled', 'loggingLevel', etc.

+#### Create custom domain

+Currently the certificates need to be deployed in `us-east-1` and used in the `certificateArn`.
+If you use ACM lookup (gcdt-lookups) to lookup your certificate arn for yugen it does that already.

 #### Setting the ENV variable